-Week 34: Story of an Innovation

-Lesson overview: Purpose: Students tell the story of an innovation that they create.
-Lesson: Recap the last lesson and have students log in to the CS First website using their student accounts.
-Students watch videos and create a "Your Innovation Story" project in Scratch for CS First.
-Check in with students as they watch the videos and complete their projects.
+Week 34: Story of an Innovation Lesson overview: Purpose: Students tell the story of an innovation that they create.
+Lesson: Recap the last lesson and have students log in to their Scratch Accounts.
+Students watch videos and create a "Your Innovation Story Project," in Scratch.
+(Use smartboard to show videos in attached slide or assign the Storytelling Plan Slide Lesson to students in Google classroom for them to view independently.)
+Youtbe has some additional instructional videos if needed.
+Video 1: Your Innovation Story Check in with students as they watch the videos and complete their projects.
 Video 2: Look for signs that students haven't selected an innovation (e.g., scribbling in the paint editor, dragging out many unconnected blocks, etc.).
-Students choose add-ons to enhance their project.
-When there are five minutes left in class, instruct students to find the Wrap-Up page and complete the short survey.
+Video: Students choose add-ons to enhance their project.
+Scene Change Protect Your Idea Building Volume Add Interactivity When there are five minutes left in class, instruct students to watch the Wrap Up video.
 Your students' projects are automatically shared with your teacher account.
 Encourage students to also show their projects to a neighbor/classmate.
 Discuss the lesson and facilitate a brief discussion about what students learned and experienced.
-Question 1: What was your favorite program that you made in this class and why?
+Question 1: What was the most surprising thing that you were able to do?
 Question 3: What was the most surprising thing that you learned about computer science?
-Question 4: What do computer scientists do?
+Question 4: What do computer science?
 Question 5: Does anyone have any questions for me about what we've worked on in this class or about computer science in general?
-Lesson links/resources: Your Innovation Story Starter Project Your Innovation Story Example Project If you get stuck, review the Your Innovation Story Solution Sheet.
-CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+Lesson links/resources: Storytelling Plan Slide Lesson Your Innovation Story Project.
+Your Innovation Story Example Project If you get stuck, review the Solution Sheet CS objectives Students will be able to:

+addressed: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 50-60 min Introduction (Survey) 10 min Your Story of Innovation Videos/Activity 30-40 min Wrap Up 10 min

-Materials needed: Teacher: • Computer • Projector/smartboard with sound • CS First account • Storytelling Lesson Plan-CS First • Your Innovation Story Starter Project • Your Innovation Story Example Project • If you get stuck, review the Your Innovation Story Solution Sheet .
-Students: • Computer/tablet with internet access • CS First account Subject integrated: ELA Other standards addressed: W.3.2 -Write informative/explanatory texts to examine a topic and convey ideas and information clearly.
-Vocabulary: Innovation: A new method, idea, or product Notes:
+Time needed: Total Time: 50-60 min Introduction (Survey) 10 min Your Story of Innovation Videos/Activity 30-40 min Wrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Storytelling Plan Slide Lesson • Your Innovation Story Project. • Your Innovation Story Example Project If you get stuck, review the Solution Sheet. • Scratch Account Students: • Computer/tablet with internet access • Scratch Account Subject integrated: ELA Other standards addressed: W.3.2 -Write informative/explanatory texts to examine a topic and convey ideas and information clearly.
+Vocabulary: Innovation: A new method, idea, or product Notes: This lesson was recreated using resources from CS First.